Julian22222/PRACTICE/Next_and_NestJS/README_NEST.md

   completed: boolean;
 }

-2. Create a Service to handle tasks logic
+//2.
+Create a Service to handle tasks logic
-//Services contain the business logic — like storing tasks, adding new tasks, etc.
+//Services contain the business logic — like storing tasks, adding new tasks, etc., interaction with DB

 import { Injectable } from '@nestjs/common';
 import { Task } from './task.interface';